 Students have the right to inspect and review their education records within 45 days of the day Hawkeye Community College receives a request for access.
-Students should submit to the Director of Student Records and Registration or academic dean, written requests that identify the record(s) they wish to inspect.
-A Hawkeye official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Hawkeye official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.
+Students should submit to the Director of Student Records and Registration or to an academic dean, written requests that identify the record(s) they wish to inspect.
+A Hawkeye Official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Hawkeye Official to whom the request was submitted, that Official will advise the student of the correct Official to whom the request should be addressed.

 Students have the right to consent to disclosures of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception that permits disclosure without consent relates to directory information.
 Directory information is designated student information that is generally not considered harmful or an invasion of privacy if released.
 Directory information is designated to be used internally within Hawkeye but its purpose may also be to allow Hawkeye to include this type of information about a student in certain school publications including, but not limited to school directory, yearbook, honor roll or other recognition lists, and graduation programs.

 Hawkeye may designate the following information as directory information:

 - grade level

 - major field of study